Why you should always wash your child's new clothes

 They told her it was the only likely explanation.
 Parker's rash only went down the next day in the morning, after he stayed the night at hospital.

-The little boy has made a full recovery, luckily, and his mummy says the whole episode was an important lesson to her to always wash new clothing.
+The little boy has made a full recovery, luckily.
+And his mummy says the whole episode was an important lesson to her to always wash new clothes.

 Chemicals and clothes